-Nisse the Mischievous Elf
+Nisse the Mischievous Gnome

 On Christmas Eve in Denmark, many families leave a bowl of rice pudding or porridge for him so that he is friendly to them and keeps his jokes within limits.

-Visiting Copenhagen's Tivoli Gardens at Christmas
+Tivoli Gardens at Christmas

-On Christmas Eve, Danes have a Christmas dinner of duck or goose, red cabbage and caramelized potatoes.
-Afterward, the dessert is a lighter rice pudding with whipped cream and chopped almonds.
-This rice pudding contains one whole almond, and whoever finds it wins a treat of chocolate or marzipan.
+The main part of the holiday celebration in Denmark begins on December 23, with a meal that includes cinnamon rice pudding known as grod.
+On Christmas Eve, Danes typically have a Christmas dinner of duck or goose, red cabbage, and caramelized potatoes.
+Afterward, the dessert is usually a lighter rice pudding with whipped cream and chopped almonds.
+This rice pudding contains one whole almond, and whoever finds it wins an extra treat.